MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L06_Relationships.md

 ### Task 1.2 – Project-Milestone relationship

-1. Select the **Milestone** relationship.
+1. Select the **Milestone** relationship in the **Project** table.
 Note that this relationship uses Project as the Display name and contoso_project_milestone as the Name.

 1. In the One-to-many pane that appears on the right-hand side of the screen, expand **Advanced options**.